Soldera21/vsnf_placement_optimization/PAPERS_NOTES.md

 ##### Main Questions:
 How can we optimize SSC deployment and delay between functions using the precise requirements of every application and VSNF inside data centers?

+##### Main Topics:
+- performance: the algorithm wants to optimize the performance of the deployed NFs in terms of delay and bandwidth
+- requirements: security requirements of the deployed application
+- optimization: of the deployment algorithm

 ### A. Bagheri and A. Shameli-Sendi, "Automating the Translation of Cloud Users’ High-Level Security Needs to an Optimal Placement Model in the Cloud Infrastructure," in IEEE Transactions on Services Computing, vol. 16, no. 6, pp. 4580-4590, Nov.-Dec.
 2023, doi: 10.1109/TSC.2023.3327632.
 In this paper for the first time the problem of placing VNFs based on users' needs and cloud providers' placement objectives has been analyzed.
 The TUSNPM (Translating User’s Security Needs into the Placement Model) algorithm has been developed for fat-tree topology in data centers to understand which is the maximum number of nodes to have a function placement in almost real time.